-Organization of a workshop in Prague for scientist from eastern European countries in 1992 and in collaboration with the Russian Society of Gastroenterology in 1998 and 2001.
+Organization of a workshop in Prague for scientists from eastern European countries in 1992 and in collaboration with the Russian Society of Gastroenterology in 1998 and 2001.

 Organization of multicenter studies to evaluate serological kits and to standardize antibiotic susceptibility testing in collaboration with other scientists.

-Participation in a Biomd project (Eurohepygast) including members of the group plus other European scientist interested in the field.
+Participation in a Biomed project (Eurohepygast) including members of the group plus other European scientists interested in the field.

 Organization of a working group to publish Guidelines for Clinical Trials for eradication of H. pylori.